buzzqw/TUS/OBSS/OBSSv2-eng.md

 **+1d6 or -1d6**: is a bonus or penalty to a check.
 Add or subtract a 6-sided die roll to the check.
 The maximum penalty brings the number of dice rolled to 0, and the maximum bonus to +3d6.

 **Ability scores**:   also abbreviated as characteristic or statistics.
-Each character has 6 Ability Scores: Strength (STR), Dexterity (DEX), Intelligence (INT), Wisdom (WIS), and Charisma (CHA).
+Each character has 6 Ability Scores: Strength (STR), Dexterity (DEX), Constitution (CON), Intelligence (INT), Wisdom (WIS), and Charisma (CHA).
 The higher the score, the greater the value or ability of the character in that specific area.

 **Action**:  it is what is done in a time interval.
 Everything the character does is measured in Actions.
 Fighting, casting Spells, picking locks, drinking potions, moving... in each round you can take 3 Actions.
 An Action lasts about 3 seconds.